Craig Johnson

 Let's say you can't find the person you're looking for by searching a social media app or by the advanced method above.
 You did, however, find a mutual friend or two.
 Or a former classmate.
 Or someone who should be a former classmate based on school and year of graduation.

-Don't get all stalkery, but give some consideration to the social network your subject might have around him.
+Don't get all stalkery, but think about the social circle your subject might have around him.
 Coworkers and friends might mention him in their posts.
 A photo could be tagged with your subject's profile name, maybe a riff on a nickname or another variation you could hardly have guessed.

 When you locate a mutual friend and thereby zero in on the profile name of the person you're looking up, and you see a message like, "This person only shares information with friends," gracefully accept it.
 Become a friend if you want to see more.